Your Priority Areas for the Next Quarter: Effective Goal Examples

 A new quarter is starting.
 It is time to discuss, prioritize and choose your top priorities for the new quarter.
 How do you do this?
 How do you decide what are the best ideas and priorities to execute?

 Prioritizing is not about ranking from 1 to 10 and doing them all (or failing to do the last few).
-Rather, prioritizing is about gaining focus on the most critical areas of your business.
+Rather, prioritizing is about focusing on your business's most critical areas.
 To achieve focus, you need a few big things to focus on, not a list of 10 things to try and get to.
-As Yoda in Star Wars said, “Try not.
+As Yoda in Star Wars said, "Try not.
 Do... or do not.
-There is no try.”
-Trying to work on all 10 things does not give you focus.
-Saying “No” to items 4 through 10 frees up your brain to focus on your top 3 priorities.
+There is no try."
+Trying to work on all ten things does not give you focus.
+You're saying "No" to items 4 through 10 frees your brain to focus on your top 3 priorities.

 So what are the right two to three things to determine your priority areas for the next quarter for appraisal?
-In chapter 2 of my book, Rhythm, I discuss how to use an objective and simple way to sort through ideas and choose the right ideas to build winning strategies on.
+In chapter 2 of my book, Rhythm, I discuss using an objective and straightforward way to sort through ideas and choose the right ideas to build winning strategies.
 It is an objective framework to discuss subjective ideas and to keep our discussions and decisions from becoming too emotional.
-Your best ideas are the ones that will give you the strongest revenue growth for the least investment of resources.
+Your best ideas are the ones that will give you the most substantial revenue growth for a minor investment of resources.
 Use our SMART AI goal coach if you need help to come up with some ideas, then use a simple framework with two questions to rate each idea:

 • What is the impact on your revenue growth over the next three to five years?
 Rate it from 1 to 10, with 10 being the highest impact.

 • How easy is it for your team to execute on this idea?
-By “easy,” I mean can it be implemented with current resources?
+By "easy," I mean, can it be implemented with current resources?
 Will it require little additional capital?
 Is it synergistic with other projects?
 Rate it from 1 to 10.
 The more difficult or expensive it is to develop and execute, the lower the rating.
-This means 1 is the least easy, and 10 is the easiest.
+This means one is the least easy, and ten is the easiest.

-Once you’ve scored your potential moves, plot them on the four-quadrant winning moves chart shown below.
-Applying the same scale of Impact and Easy to rate all your ideas is very important.
+Once you've scored your potential moves, plot them on the four-quadrant winning moves chart below.
+Applying the same scale of Impact and Easy to Rate all your ideas is very important.
 This provides a consistent and objective framework to discuss and choose the right ideas to execute.

 priorities for next quarter examples